 7. SECRETARY

-7.1 The General Managers shall act as secretary on a rotational basis failing them, the Board Secretary may also be called upon to take minutes for the Committee.
+7.1 The General Managers shall act as secretary on a rotational basis; failing them, the Board Secretary may also be called upon to take minutes for the Committee.

 7.2 All minutes of the Committee shall be submitted to the Board and should be accompanied by a summary Report.